abby-franklin811/Oil_ML/README.md

 # Oil_ML
-Machine learning models build to predict oil contamination in the Great Lakes
+Predict oil contamination in the Great Lakes